0naopem1p0/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Displaying the contents of a file
+Display the contents of two files with one command